ES-1085/f2024-ds1-project-data-betas/proposal/proposal.md

-Data Visualizations that will be useful: - Total Gallons of fuel per building - Total Gallons of fuel per metre squared of each building - Total fuel consumption over time (and projections?)
+Data Visualizations that will be useful: - Total Gallons of fuel per building - Total Gallons of fuel per metre squared of each building - Total fuel consumption over time and projections

 ## 4. Data Ethics Review